Home | email

 Summer music camps are the ideal way to deepen your involvement in music.
 Below is information on a variety of camps I would recommend.
 They include day programs, two-week camps, and longer camps.
 Many find that after a summer at music camp, they have improved a whole year's worth, besides having a great time and making great friends!

 • University of New Hampshire SYMS: Short session, excellent faculty.
 Highly recommended for High School and Middle School players just starting to get serious about music.
-Phone 1-800-313-5327 for more info.

 • Interlochen Arts Camp: In my opinion, the ultimate music camp!
 You can find alumni in just about every major orchestra and music school.
+Well worth the trip to this beautiful spot in Michigan.

 • South Shore Conservatory Summer Music Festival: Middle School and High School levels.
 Good day only program in Hingham.
 Phone 781-749-7565